 - Tier 3 offenders must register every three months for life.

 If you are required to register, you must adhere to all of the rules.
 Failure to initial register, or failure to properly renew your registration, is a crime.
-To learn more about potential sex offender registration, and to defend against sex crime charges, call a sex offense attorney immediately.
+If you’re facing sex crime charges or have concerns about sex offender registration, speak with an experienced Greensburg sex crimes lawyer immediately.

 Collateral Consequences of a Greensburg Sex Crime Conviction

-Additionally, if you are found guilty of a felony sex offense, you will lose the right to own firearms for the rest of your life.
+- Firearm Rights: If convicted of a felony sex offense, you will lose your right to own firearms for life.

 Statute of Limitations for Pennsylvania Sex Crimes